LoaiEsam37/Lazyxss/README.md

 # Lazyxss

-LazyXSS is a tool that can help you scan for reflected XSS, LFI without any effort
+LazyXSS is a tool that can help you scan for reflected XSS, LFI without any effort.

 # Setup